 - Gently press chocolate flakes (or chocolate sprinkles) into the sides and top.

-- Pipe dollops of reserved chocolate frosting on top using a large open star tip, if desired.
+- Pipe dollops of reserved chocolate frosting on top using a large open star tip, like a Wilton 6B, if desired.

 - Plan to make the chocolate frosting one day in advance.

 - You can force the chocolate frosting to thicken quicker by placing the frosting in the fridge, but be sure to stir often.

 Keywords: chocolate truffle cake